hashicorp/vault/website/source/guides/configuration/index.html.md

 sidebar_current: "guides-configuration"
 description: |-
-  Once a Vault instance has been installed, the next step is to configure auth backend, secret backend, and manage keys.
-Vault configuration guides addresses key concepts in configuring your Vault servers.
+  Once a Vault instance has been installed, the next step is to configure auth backends, secret backends, and manage keys.
+Vault configuration guides addresses key concepts in configuring your Vault application.
 ---

 # Vault Configuration

 This guide walks you through Vault configuration topics.
-Some guides address fundamental tasks to get the server setup, and some guides introduce more advanced discussions.

 - [Policies](/guides/configuration/policies.html) are used to instrument
 Role-Based Access Control (RBAC) by specifying access privileges.
 Authoring of policies is probably the first step the Vault administrator performs.
 This guide walks you through creating example policies for `admin` and `provisioner` users.
 - [AppRole Pull Authentication](/guides/configuration/authentication.html) guide
-is an introductory guide introduces the steps to generate tokens for machines or apps by enabling AppRole auth backend.
+that introduces the steps to generate tokens for machines or apps by enabling AppRole auth backend.
 - [Token and Leases](/guides/configuration/lease.html) guide helps you understand how tokens and leases work in Vault.
 The understanding of the lease hierarchy and expiration mechanism helps you plan for break glass